The Real Reason Brad Pitt And Angelina Jolie Called It Quits Finally Revealed

-According to The Hollywood Gossip, early reports blamed Pitt’s altercation with his oldest son, Maddox, on a private plane as the reason for the split.
-The fight was reportedly so bad that the Tomb Raider star immediately removed Pitt her life.
+According to The Hollywood Gossip, early reports blamed Pitt’s altercation with his oldest son Maddox on a private plane as the reason for the split.
+The fight was reportedly so bad that the Tomb Raider star immediately removed Pitt from her life.
 That narrative has been at the forefront of breakup theories, until now.

 Ian Halperin’s new documentary on the couple’s split claims that Jolie’s strange relationship with her brother was the real cause of the divorce.
 Jolie and her brother, James Haven, have shared some awkward and strange public moments together, but it was his constant presence around the family that drove Pitt and Jolie apart.